 Woodlands Waterfront Park

 The Woodlands Waterfront Park is regarded as a treasure in Singapore’s northern region.
-The 11-hectare park provides a picturesque walk with sweeping views of the Johor Straits, where you can enjoy sunset Singapore in peaceful and beautiful surroundings.
+The 11-hectare park offers a picturesque walk with sweeping views of the Johor Straits, where you can enjoy a peaceful, beautiful sunset in Sg.

 Mount Faber Park

-The stumpy slopes of Mount Faber Park, located atop Bukit Timah Hill, provide another view of sunset Singapore and the magnificent dawn and beautiful sky.
-Secondary rain forest, paintings representing local and culturally significant historical events adorn the park.
+The stumpy slopes of Mount Faber Park, located atop Bukit Timah Hill, offer another view of sunset in Singapore, magnificent dawns, and beautiful skies.
+In the secondary rain forest, paintings representing local and culturally significant historical events adorn the park.
 The hill is 105 meters high and so serves as a hiking destination.
-Dining, bird watching, exercising, and evaluating the heritage site are other everyday activities tourists enjoy.
+Dining, birdwatching, exercising, and evaluating the heritage site are other everyday activities tourists enjoy here, in addition to sunset in Sg.
 To get to the top of the hill, you may use a cable car.
 Find a peaceful spot and enjoy one of the most beautiful sunsets in Singapore here.

 Bedok Jetty